DSIN-INSA-Strasbourg/Hermes/plugins/clients/usersgroups_flatfiles_emails_of_groups/README.md

 ## Description

-This client will generate a flat txt file by `Groups`, containing the e-mail adresses of its members (one by line).
+This client will generate a flat txt file by `Groups`, containing the e-mail addresses of its members (one by line).

 ## Configuration